 I signed a lease on a fourth-floor walk-up in the newly gentrified warehouse district.
 I lived there for eight months before accepting a transfer to Atlanta.
 I moved on to continue my adventure: another geographical and professional shift, another push of the reset button, a continuation to strive to become the gay ideal.

-Of course, I quickly heard Charlie was furious.
+Of course, I soon heard Charlie was furious.
 He was embarrassed.
 Mortified.
 How could I have done this?
 How could anyone deny Charlie, turn their back and walk away, with all of New Orleans gay society watching?
 It was unforgivable.

 My personal and professional adventures carried me back through Atlanta and eventually to South Beach.
 By this time, I had acquired my third partner—and my second consecutive partner who was positive.

-One evening my phone rang.
+Then one evening my phone rang.
 Charlie's best friend was calling.

 “John - I’m calling about Charlie.
 He’s in intensive care.
 Doctors don’t expect him to live through the weekend.
 He’s asking for you, John.
 He’s in and out of consciousness, but when he’s lucid he asks to see you - before it’s too late.
 Can you come?”